-Food allergies and/or intolerances cause GI distress in many people as well.
-Common food allergens include dairy, wheat, gluten, peanuts (and many other nuts), legumes, soy, eggs, corn, and a slew of other foods.
-Fortunately, with help from a health care provider, testing, and/or careful food journaling, many people with allergies are able to isolate the one or two foods that bother them and cut them out of their diet.
-Celiac disease, an auto-immune disorder, is another food-related ailment that can cause gas; people with Celiac disease cannot tolerate gluten (the protein in wheat, barley, and rye).
-Some people with Celiac disease experience GI symptoms like gas and bloating, as well as a number of other symptoms.
+Food allergies and intolerances can cause GI distress in many people as well.
+Common food allergens include dairy, wheat, gluten, peanuts (and many other nuts), legumes, soy, eggs, fish, and a slew of other foods.
+Fortunately, with help from a health care provider, testing, and careful food journaling, many people with allergies are able to isolate the foods that bother them and cut them out of their diet.
+Furthermore, Celiac disease, an autoimmune disorder, is another food-related ailment that can cause gas; people with celiac disease can't tolerate gluten (the protein in wheat, barley, and rye).
+Some people with celiac experience GI symptoms such as gas and bloating, as well as a number of other symptoms.

 Finally, stress, anxiety, excitement, and other sources of emotional upheaval can lead to many somatic symptoms, including gas.
-In these cases, stress management activities, like regular exercise, meditation, yoga, and talking to friends and/or counselors, may be useful.
+In these cases, stress management activities, such as regular physical activity, meditation, yoga, and talking to friends, or mental health professionals, may be useful.

 While there is no sure way to diagnose your internal grumblings over the Internet, some behavior changes may help alleviate symptoms.
-Here are some tips:
+Here are some places to start:

 - Drink plenty of water.

 - Experiment with eating several small meals a day instead of three large ones.

 - Work on managing stress.